Education Partners at Stonehenge

 The Stonehenge landscape is free to visit.
-The countryside surrounding the stones is packed with archaeology and wildlife much of which is permissive open access for you to explore full of archaeology and wildlife to discover:
+The countryside surrounding the stones is packed with archaeology and wildlife, much of which is openly accessible for you to explore:

 - National Trust focuses on the archaeology and wildlife in the wider landscape

-Wessex Archaeology has a dedicated Community & Education Team working to enable everyone to explore and understand our past.
+Wessex Archaeology has a dedicated Community & Education Team, who are working to enable everyone to explore and understand our past.
 Visit our website to find out about our interactive school workshops and access our wide range of online learning resources.

 For more information call Wessex Archaeology on 01722 326867, email at firstname.lastname@example.org or Visit Wessex Archaeology Website

 The Wiltshire Museum in Devizes is home to the best Bronze Age archaeology collections in Britain.
-We offer interactive learning, with workshops and themed days in the Museum and out in schools.
-Students can handle and investigate authentic artefacts, take part in role play and learn new skills through fun hands on activities.
+We offer interactive learning, with workshops and themed days available both in the Museum and out in schools.
+Students can handle and investigate authentic artefacts, take part in role play and learn new skills through fun hands-on activities.